cobwebch/external_import/Documentation/Installation/Index.rst

 Other requirements
 ^^^^^^^^^^^^^^^^^^

-As was mentioned in the introduction, this extension makes heavy use of an extended syntax for the TCA.
+As is mentioned in the introduction, this extension makes heavy use of an extended syntax for the TCA.
 If you are not familiar with the TCA, you are strongly advised to read up on it in the :ref:`TCA Reference manual <t3tca:start>`.